lokeshv24/Simple-Text-Generation-Model/README.md

 ### Key Steps
 1. **Dataset Preparation**:
    - Load and preprocess a text dataset (e.g., news articles, books, or custom data).
-   - Tokenize text using a pretrained tokenizer (e.g., T5Tokenizer, GPTTokenizer).
+   - Tokenize text using a pretrained tokenizer (e.g.GPTTokenizer).

 2. **Model Architecture**:
    - Use a transformer model (e.g., T5, GPT-2) pretrained on a large corpus, fine-tuned for text generation.